 ‘That this Synod requests the House of Bishops to commend under Canon B4 an Order of Prayer and Dedication after a Civil Partnership or Same-Sex Marriage, indicative of no departure from the doctrine of the Church of England on any essential matter, and furnished with ample safeguards that no parish should be obliged to host, nor minister conduct, such a service.’

-This comes immediately after the Bishop of Hereford declared in an ad clerum, before the Synod vote,
+Previously the Bishop of Hereford had declared in a January ad clerum, before the Synod vote,

 my own position as one who wants to affirm same sex relationships while seeing marriage itself as being by definition between a man and a woman.
 In other words, as the Report puts it, “Interpreting the existing framework to permit maximum freedom within it, without changes to the law or the doctrine of the Church.”